hawkeye116477/cyberfox-deb/README.md

 ﻿# cyberfox-deb
-Templates for Cyberfox PPA/DEB packages (Cyberfox Web Browser).
+Unofficial apt repository for Cyberfox Web Browser for Ubuntu and its derivatives.

 ## Installing
-More will be soon.
+Follow with instructions at: https://hawkeye116477.github.io/cyberfox-deb/ .

 ## Source
-Packages was generated with files from https://sourceforge.net/projects/cyberfox/files/ .
+Packages were generated with files from https://github.com/InternalError503/cyberfox .
+Cyberfox KDE Plasma Edition contains <a href="http://www.rosenauer.org/hg/mozilla/file/tip/">OpenSuse's KDE patches</a> and <a href="https://github.com/manjaro/packages-community/blob/master/firefox-kde/fix-wifi-scanner.diff">fix-wifi-scanner.diff</a>.